opencaesar/oml-tutorials/docs/tutorial-1.md

     <img src="assets/img/Tutorial1-All-Three-SPARQL-Queries.png" width="100%"/>

-1. Before we can run the queries, we need to have a triple store (database) server running.
+9. Before we can run the queries, we need to have a database server with a query endpoint running.
 To do that, click on the [=Gradle Task view=] and navigate to the task `tutorial1/oml/startFuseki`.
 Double click the task and wait for it to finish running in the [=Gradle Executions view=].

 Note: A *Fuseki* server should now be running locally on your machine.